 Thick, soft cookies loaded with everything but the kitchen sink.
-Add all your favorite mix-ins: chocolate chips, butterscotch chips, toffee, nuts, coconut and more.
-Everyone goes crazy for these!
+Add all your favorite mix-ins: chocolate chips, butterscotch chips, peanut butter chips, marshmallows, toffee bits, nuts, coconut, and more.
+Each bite is slightly different than the last making these cookies absolutely addicting.

 Am I a rebel or what?
-It’s the second week of January and I made cookies.
-While everyone else is sharing green smoothies and Whole30 dinners, I’m over here shoving 4 kinds of chocolate chips into cookies. #sorrynotsorry
+It’s the first week of January and I made cookies.
+While everyone else is sharing green smoothies and vegetarian dinners, I’m over here cramming 4 kinds of chocolate into cookies. 😉

 - Chocolate Chips